unworld11/make-videos-like-3b1b/README.md

 ## How to install
 clone the repository
-you will need to install manim or manimlib, i use ubuntu so using manimlib, change the system prompt as well install all the required libraries - streamlit,groq get a groq api key from groq playground - it's free
+you will need to install manimlib, i use ubuntu so using manimlib, change the system prompt as well install all the required libraries - streamlit,groq get a groq api key from groq playground - it's free